 Working on restoring furniture?

-Try Myland’s Wax, a formula comprised of beeswax, carnuaba wax, and shellac that’s ideal for restoring furniture.
-It comes in a variety of tints including clear and antique brown/mahogany/pine which adds a subtle luster.
+Try Myland’s Wax, a formula consisting of beeswax, carnauba wax, and shellac that’s ideal for restoring furniture.
+This furniture wax comes in a variety of tints including brown antiquing wax, clear, mahogany, and pine which adds a subtle luster.

 If you’re looking for a furniture sealant:

-Try Clear Carnuaba Wax.
-It creates a high sheen look and can be applied to any painted furniture, including outdoor patio furniture.
+Try Clear Carnauba wax.
+This sealant creates a high sheen look and can be applied to any painted furniture, including outdoor patio furniture.

 Or, try Zero VOC Wax.
 It creates a lasting finish that won’t be removed with cleaning products.